topStrip1

 Example: “I can see you’re upset and not thinking clearly, so I called your friend so she can help us sort this out.”
 Now you’re having to talk to them through your friend, which changes the dynamic, especially if the friend is more loyal (or also being manipulated by) the manipulator.

 If you recognize any of the above tactics, you might be the victim of manipulation.
 Before you jump to conclusions though, it’s important to sit down and have a conversation with them.
 People may rely on manipulation when they are feeling scared, ashamed, or defeated.
-It doesn’t make their behavior okay, but people often manipulate because they’re in emotional pain.
+It doesn’t make their behavior or bad actions okay, but people often manipulate because they’re in emotional pain.
 When a person’s manipulation is not a repeated offense and they are willing to work through the underlying need that is causing them to manipulate, then healing is possible.

 Don’t broach the topic of manipulation if you feel unsafe physically, emotionally, or mentally.
 Call someone you trust or see a therapist.
 If you are in imminent harm, call 911.